adrianyau/SQL-Final-Project/cleaning_data.md

 	FROM all_sessions
     ```

 11. There was a negative number in the units sold.
-It may suggest that there was negative inventory for this product.
+It may suggest that the unit was sold despite zero inventory for this product.
 To remove the negative:

     ```sql
 	SELECT CASE